-- A. Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories if applicable to public funds and entity's operations: - i.
-Budgeting, including preparing, adopting, monitoring, and amending the budget.

-Written policies and procedures were obtained and address the functions noted above.

-Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the Public Bid Law; and (5) documentation required to be maintained for all bids and price quotes.

-Written policies and procedures address how purchases are initiated, the preparation and approval process of purchases; but do not address how vendors are added to the vendor list, controls to ensure compliance with the Public Bid Law, and documentation required to be maintained for all bids and price quotes.
+- A. Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories if applicable to public funds and entity's operations: - Budgeting, including preparing, adopting, monitoring, and amending the budget.
+Written policies and procedures were obtained and address the functions noted above. - ii.
+Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the Public Bid Law; and (5) documentation required to be maintained for all bids and price quotes. - Written policies and procedures address how purchases are initiated, the preparation and approval process of purchases; but do not address how vendors are added to the vendor list, controls to ensure compliance with the Public Bid Law, and documentation required to be maintained for all bids and price quotes. - iii.
+Disbursements, including processing, reviewing, and approving.Written policies and procedures were obtained and address the functions noted above.

-Management's response: Management intends to amend its policy to address how vendors are added to the vendor list, controls to ensure compliance with the Public Bid Law, and documentation required to be maintained for all bids and price quotes.

-iii.
-Disbursements, including processing, reviewing, and approving.

-Written policies and procedures were obtained and address the functions noted above.